Each subcommittee is pursuing research, articles, trends, and best practice information on the design of all types of learning environments.

 School safety and security has been in the national spotlight in recent weeks due to yet another tragic incident on a school campus.
 As architects, we are being asked to develop designs that provide for bullet-proof glass, secure entry vestibules, surveillance camera systems, etc. These can be beneficial to deter an active shooter and can also aid in providing deterrents for bullying and other unfavorable behavior, but they are not the exclusive answer.
 In addition to providing enhanced security measures, we also need to look at research on provisions of “soft design” as well.
 We need a national dialogue that validates the importance of creating stronger, more connected school communities focused on development and identification of soft skills in students to reduce the incidence of isolation, depression, bullying and discrimination in our schools.
 The design of schools can and should be an active partner in this conversation.
 Through transparency, adjacency and creation of warm, welcoming environments, architects can provide the physical spaces to nurture these activities.
 The Advocacy Sub-Committee of AIA’s Committee on Architecture for Education needs to be a leader in this discussion as part of a comprehensive approach to the issue of school safety.
 Through research, dialogue and documenting solutions, we need to serve as facilitators to bring about holistic approaches to ensure our schools continue to be safe havens for learning, connection and exploration for our nation’s children.

 Want to become involved?

-Individuals interested in volunteering can express interest by competing the form below
+Individuals interested in volunteering can express interest by completing the form below